graphile/graphile.github.io/src/pages/postgraphile/production.md

     `openssl rand -base64 30 | tr '+/' '-_'`
 4. Use a non-standard port for your PostgreSQL server if you can (pick a random port number)
 5. Use a hard-to-guess hostname, and never reveal the hostname to anyone who doesn't need to know it
-6. If possible, limit the IP addresses that can connect to your DB to be those of your hosting provider.
+6. If possible, limit the IP addresses that can connect to your DB to be just those of your hosting provider.

 Heroku have some instructions on making RDS available for use under Heroku which should also work for Now.sh or any other service: